-By the time members of the Montrone, Giancini, Gaudenzi, and Emiliani families steamed to America, transatlantic passage took approximately two weeks, and the conditions to which most Italians were subjected made those two weeks seem interminable.
-While passenger steamships offered a variety of amenities for those who booked first- and second-class cabins, most Italian emigrants could afford only third-class or steerage passage.
+When the members of the Montrone, Giancini, Gaudenzi, and Emiliani families steamed to America, transatlantic passage took approximately two weeks, and the conditions to which most Italians were subjected made those two weeks seem interminable.
+While passenger steamships offered a variety of amenities for those who booked first- and secondclass cabins, most Italian emigrants could afford only thirdclass or steerage passage.

 Below deck near the steering mechanism, steerage usually offered accommodations that were little more than a bunk with a canvas-covered straw or seaweed mattress, a blanket, and a life jacket for a pillow.
 The berth itself was the only place to keep one's belongings, without even a hook for clothing or a bin for refuse.

 Hygiene was nearly impossible to maintain.
 Small basins set in two washrooms were the only facilities; often those two washrooms were not gender-segregated as required by law.

-Often the passengers had little access to warm water and used cold sea water to wash.
+The passengers had little access to warm water and used cold sea water to wash.
+The denial of amenities for maintaining the emigrants' cleanliness seemed to negate the efforts to cleanse them before departure.

-According to one of the reports of the Dillingham Commission, established by the U.S. government to investigate immigration issues: Considering this old-type steerage as a whole, it is a congestion so intense, so injurious to health and morals that there is nothing on land to equal it.
+According to one of the reports of the Dillingham Commission, established by the U.S. government to investigate immigration issues:

+Considering this old-type steerage as a whole, it is a congestion so intense, so injurious to health and morals that there is nothing on land to equal it.
 That people live in it only temporarily is no justification of its existence.
 The experience of a single crossing is enough to change bad standards of living to worse.
 It is abundant opportunity to weaken the body and emplant there germs of disease to develop later.
 It is more than a physical and moral test; it is a strain.
-And surely it is not the introduction to American institutions that will tend to make them respected.
+And surely it is not the introduction to American institutions that will tend to make them respected.28